-5. With connector plugged into sensor, measure the voltage between the orange signal wire (B) in the middle position on the connector, and the ground (brown) wire (C) at one side of the connector.
-This is the maximum voltage for the left sensor.
+With connector plugged into sensor, measure voltage between orange signal wire (B) in middle position on connector, and ground (brown) wire (C) at one side of connector.
+This is the maximum voltage for left sensor.

 Figure 6.1: Left Height Sensor